gamer-gang/foo-game/docs/blog-6.md

 Thats all for this update.
 The code took like 5 hours to make.

+note: the black dots in the images show us our player's velocity.

 ---
 © 2020 gamer-gang under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)